Dark Matter as the Torsional Strain of a Discrete Chiral Vacuum

 , contradicting observational data.

-fluctuation of the topological charge.
+topological charge.

 Following standard Gaussian random-walk statistics, the net un-canceled topological